fredgrott/base_rvierpod/lib/app/modules/readme.txt

-Controllers, ie biz logic get grouped with their widget module
+Controllers and or providers get paired with their screens